 For Employees Hired On or After July 1, 2010:

-Section 7.
-Qualified employees represented by the Association with a minimum of ten (10) years of full time service as a sworn peace officer with the City of Seal Beach shall be eligible to receive experience pay.
+Section 6.
+Employees represented by the Association with years of full-time service as a sworn peace officer with the City of Seal Beach shall be eligible to receive experience pay as set out below.